BeskarDev/nexus-rpg/docs/01-basic-rules/03-adventures-xp.md

 #### Optional Rule: XP Pacing

-> With this, the maximum amount of XP you can spend in each individual skill is determined by the total amount of XP you have spend on all of your skills combined.
+> With this optional rule, the maximum amount of XP you can spend in each individual skill is determined by the total amount of XP you have spend on all of your skills combined.
 >

 If a group of adventurers prefers a more balanced approach to how much XP they can spend on individual skills, consider using this optional rule.